 Religious Observance Review Group Report

-This report, published in 2004, was the result of four years of consulation with the Scottish public, including many SU Scotland supporters and staff.
+This report, published in 2004, was the result of four years of consultation with the Scottish public, including many SU Scotland supporters and staff.
 This important document supported Circular 1/2005 (see below).
 Download Religious Observance Review Group Report.

 The key and current document which provides the guidance for the provision of Religious Observance in Scottish education.
-Download Circular 1/2005.

 The Religious Observance Template